JetBrains/guide/site/dotnet/tutorials/azure-functions/troubleshooting-azure-functions-production/index.md

 ![Remote Debugging Setup](remote-debugging.png)

+> **Warning:** During this process, Rider will [enable Web Sockets](https://learn.microsoft.com/en-us/answers/questions/2168262/how-to-allow-websocket-connetion-in-my-azure-app-s) for the functions instance.
+You can disable the option under _Settings | Configuration | General Settings_ once you're done debugging.

 Once connected, you can set breakpoints in your code and debug your Azure Functions just as you would locally.
 This allows you to:

 - Step through code execution in real-time